marctrem/usbarmory-wiki-fork/Hardware-security-features-(Mk-II).md

 [Secure Boot](https://github.com/inversepath/usbarmory/wiki/Secure-boot-(Mk-II)) for
 more information and usage instructions.

-## Cryptographic accelerator and assurance module (CAAM) - i.MX6UL
+## Random Number Generator (RNGB) - i.MX6ULZ

-From the i.MX6UL datasheet: "CAAM is a cryptographic accelerator and assurance module.
-CAAM implements several encryption and hashing functions, a run-time integrity checker, and a Pseudo Random Number Generator (PRNG)...CAAM also implements a Secure Memory mechanism."
+On boards mounting the i.MX6ULZ SoC option the CAAM TRNG functionality is replaced with a dedicated RNGB block, which incorporates a TRNG.

-The CAAM accelerator driver is included and operational in modern Linux kernels, once loaded it exposes its algorithms through the Crypto API interface (see `/proc/crypto`).
+The RNGB driver is included and operational in modern Linux kernels, once loaded it enables the component within Linux hw_random framework (see `/dev/hwrng` and `rng-tools`).

 ## Data Co-Processor (DCP) - i.MX6ULZ